 The services you offer will strongly affect your startup costs.
 If you’re only offering mowing, you may just need a lawnmower and a vehicle for transport.
 However, other services will require specialized tools including wheelbarrows, hoes, etc.

-Step 2: Set up your lawn care business
+Step 2: Set up a legal lawn care business

 Once you’ve secured startup money to purchase any necessary equipment, you can begin setting up your business.
 Even if lawn care is a part time, seasonal job, organizing your business can help it succeed in the years to come.